What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What protections should the prudent employer consider implementing, in addition to physical distancing?

 The UK Government guidance is that where people cannot maintain physical distancing then it is necessary to manage the transmission risk.
 Again, this will be something that should be discussed as part of the risk assessment.
+This will include ensuring that both workers and visitors who feel unwell stay home and do not attend the premises.
 In addition, employers need to review cleaning the workplace and any personal protective equipment (PPE) and face coverings that may need to be provided.
+Depending on the sector will determine the level of protection that is required.
 The Working safely during coronavirus (COVID-19) guides make the following suggestions:

 - Consider what deep clean needs to be done before re-opening;